You Are Losing Money By Keeping It In Savings Account

 |Tax Slab||Tax Amount||Education Cess (@3%)||Tax Payable||Net In Hand|

-So, effectively you would be earning Rs.
+Effectively you would be earning Rs.
 3.17 (3.17%) interest post tax on your investments in savings bank if you belong to the 10% slab and 2.44% if you in highest tax bracket.
 This is just an example showing you the effect on Rs.
 100, multiply it with the amount you keep in your savings account to get the figure.

-How do we loose money then?
+How do we lose money then?

 You may argue that how come we are loosing money here even though the post tax results are positive in highest tax bracket too.
 But this return is positive until you do NOT account for the other factors which affect your money.
 I am talking about a virtual factor like Inflation.

 Inflation is nothing but decreasing purchasing power of your money.
-Hence, if we say that inflation is at 10%, it essentially means that the purchasing power of your Rs.
+If we say that inflation is at 10%, it essentially means that the purchasing power of your Rs.
 100 is decreasing by 10% in a given time frame. i.e. what you could purchase in Rs.
 100 earlier is now available in Rs.
 110.

 So, if we relate this point with the earning in your savings bank and keeping the inflation rate at 8% per annum, you are effectively loosing 4.83% (8 – 3.17%) every year!!

 Surprising!! yes, but it is true.
 A high inflation rate of 8-9% means you are not making money on your savings bank deposits but your wealth is losing its value over time.

 Well, the only way out is to invest your money in a options that give returns more than 10% to actually keep it at least at par at what you had invested.